It’s officially sauerkraut season.

-Sauerkraut pizza, Reubens, cabbage rolls, baked goods, sauerkraut mac and cheese and other inventive creations will all be served up.
-There’s also plenty to tempt those who don’t have a taste for the sour flavors that fermented cabbage produce.
+Sauerkraut pizza, Reubens, cabbage rolls, baked goods, sauerkraut mac and cheese and other inventive creations were among the dishes at the festival that have tempted your tastebuds for more sour flavors.

-If you didn’t make it to this charming festival, there are places in the area to enjoy this German-inspired cuisine anytime you like.
+If you can’t make it to the festival, there are places in the area to enjoy this German-inspired cuisine anytime you like.
 Here are a few of our favorites:

 WHERE TO GET AN AMAZING REUBEN

 A lot of restaurants in town feature fantastic Reubens.

 Some Reubens I’ve enjoyed recently have come from Flyboy’s Deli in Oakwood (“The Liberty” Reuben, $8.99), The Dublin Pub ($8.99) and Canal Street Arcade and Deli ($8.25 for a medium Reuben sandwich).
 There are plenty more on other menus, and it is a great way to show your appreciation of the kraut.

 If you are looking for a dish that puts the sauerkraut in the spotlight, here are a few suggestions:

 Reuben Croquettes from Hunger Paynes

 This food truck and beer and wine garden inside the Dayton Mall is famous for its signature item croquettes, including its hugely popular reuben croquettes ($7).

 I’m a sucker for Sauerbraten ($23), a traditional German pot roast dish.
 The Amber Rose version does not disappoint with a hand-cut, eight-ounce grilled flank steak marinated in German spices served with herbed spaetzle and homemade sauerkraut.
 If you like Eastern European food, you will be very glad to have found this restaurant.
 If you haven’t tried it before, it’s flavorful and hearty, perfect for cold weather and the holiday season.